 Maybe you’re planning a Nile cruise or a Red Sea diving holiday, or perhaps you have an upcoming business trip to Cairo.
-Whatever the reason for your Egyptian adventure, one thing’s for sure — you will need to spend money while you’re there.
-Egypt’s official currency is the Egyptian pound or geneh (EGP).
+Whatever the reason for your Egyptian adventure, one thing’s for sure: you will need to spend money while you’re there.
 In this article we explain everything you need to know about money in Egypt, from denominations and exchange rates to tips on using the ATM.

 Currency and Denominations

 Egypt’s official currency is the Egyptian pound (EGP).
 One Egyptian pound is made up of 100 piastres.
 The smallest denominations are 25 piastres and 50 piastres, both of which are available in coin or note form.
 Notes also come in the following denominations: 1, 5, 10, 20, 50, 100 and 200.
 Smaller notes are especially useful for tipping but are in increasingly short supply.
 Therefore, it's a good idea to stockpile them when you can by drawing irregular amounts from ATMs or ensuring change by paying with larger bills in high-end establishments.

 Although the official language of Egypt is Arabic, notes are bilingual and the amounts are written in English on one side.
 Imagery reflects the country’s ancient history.
 The 50 piastres note, for example, depicts Ramses II; while the one and 100 pound notes depict the temples of Abu Simbel and the Great Sphinx of Giza respectively.
 You will often see prices preceded by the abbreviation LE.
 This stands for livre égyptienne, the French translation of Egyptian pound.
 The currency is sometimes abbreviated as E£ or £E in online forums.

 Exchange Rates & Costs